Knife-wielding student wounds 22 in Pennsylvania school

 "I saw a girl with blood running out of her sleeve," Amsler said as he waited to pick up his younger sister, a student at the nearby middle school.
 "It was pretty mind-blowing."

-Kaitlyn Pepper, holding a candle in front of Calvary Lutheran Church, said that she now attends another high school but knows the suspect from her time at Franklin.

-"He was literally a shadow in the hallways.
-They said he had a girlfriend who goes to another school, but I don't know.
-No one really knew of him.
-But they know him today."
-Pepper said.
+Pennsylvania Governor Tom Corbett said he had ordered state police to help local law enforcement respond to the incident.
+The FBI also said it had deployed agents to work with local law enforcement.

-(Additional reporting by Jonathan Allen in New York, Dave Warner in Philadelphia and Brendan O'Brien in Milwaukee; Writing by Scott Malone and Dan Whitcomb; Editing by Gunna Dickson, Prudence Crowther, Lisa Shumaker and Ken Wills)
+(Additional reporting by Jonathan Allen in New York, Dave Warner in Philadelphia and Brendan O'Brien in Milwaukee; Writing by Scott Malone; Editing by Gunna Dickson and Prudence Crowther)